Skip to main content

 • Use getGlobalVariable() and getUserVariable(index) to confirm expected state

-5. Reset Simulate Turn Count To reset the turn count to 0, open “Additional Options” (gear icon) in the upper right corner of the Preview Window and select “Clear Turn Based State”.
+5. Reset Simulated State To reset the turn count and all cached data, open "Additional Options" (gear icon) in the upper right corner of the Preview Window and select "Clear Turn Based State".

 Best Practices